mbasagoitia/yale-library-project/README.md

 ---

+## Features Visualized

 ## Getting Started

-### Option 1: Watch the Demo Video (Recommended for Non-Developers)

-### Option 2: Download the Demo (Coming Soon)
+### Option 1: Download the Demo

 1. Download the packaged build (`Philharmonia Library Catalogue-demo.exe`).
 2. Double-click to run — demo data is preloaded.

 *Note: As of December 2025, there are some issues opening the Demo Mac Build because of Apple signing and notarization restrictions.
-To review this project in demo mode, please see Options 1 or 3.*
+To review this project in demo mode, please see Option 2.*

-### Option 3: Run the Demo from Source (Recommended For Developers)
+### Option 2: Run the Demo from Source (Recommended For Developers)

 #### Prerequisites